-The term 'Generally Accepted Accounting Principles (GAAP)' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Generally Accepted Accounting Principles (GAAP)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Generally Accepted Accounting Principles, more commonly referred to by their acronym GAAP, are the mostly American used set of accounting principles, procedures, and standards.
 These are utilized by companies to put together their corporate financial statements.
 Such GAAP proves to be a blend of the most accepted means of reporting and recording accounting data in the United States combined with the American policy board set standards.

 Companies must use GAAP in order for their investors to have some common standard of consistency with financial statements they compare when considering the various companies in which to invest their money.
 These standards include such areas as balance sheet items classification, revenue recognition, and measurements of outstanding shares of stock.

 Regulators expect that companies will obey these generally accepted accounting principles rules as they release their financial statements to routinely report their financial information.
 American investors should be leery of company financial statements that are not properly developed utilizing these guiding principles.

 Despite this fact, these accounting procedures are merely a cohesive group of guidelines and standards.
 Crooked accountants are still able to distort and misrepresent the numbers while using these generally accepted procedures.
 Although a company may utilize the generally accepted procedures, investors should still carefully go through their financial statements with a healthy degree of skepticism.